waytrade/ib-api-service/doc/run_docker.md

     VNC_SERVER_PASSWORD is optional (if not specified, no VNC server for access to IBGateway UI will be started).

-3. Create a docker-compose.yml, containing:
+3. Create a docker-compose.yml file:

         version: "3.4"
         services: